pg-sharding/spqr/docs/Coordinator.md

 Then, run `SHOW routers;`.
 Coordinator will reply with list of knows router in current spqr installation

-Coordinator is run with each router, but only one coordinator is running at the time while others wait.
+It is possible to run coordinator as a separate entity or with router using `with_coordinator` flag

 ## Data Balancing